 Q: Will the Wetlands and Waterways Program conduct a Pre-Application meeting?

-Yes, Pre-Application meetings are strongly encouraged to help expedite the permitting process and better ensure that any issues are addressed early in the process.
+A: Yes, Pre-Application meetings are strongly encouraged to help expedite the permitting process and better ensure that any issues are addressed early in the process.
 Please be prepared to present all available project information at the Pre-Application meeting.
 To schedule a Pre-Application meeting please go to the link below, complete and submit the Pre-Application form.
 You will be contacted by a Project Reviewer to set-up an appointment.

 Q: Who is my Project Reviewer or who can I contact with questions?